canonical/ubuntu-gui-testing/README.md

 `tpm` obviously defaults to `false`.
 The set of requirements options will be documented later on, when `GUTS` is more mature.

+For more information about `GUTS`, please see the [repo](https://github.com/canonical/gui-ubuntu-testing-system).